EpiLink/EpiLink/docs/MaintainerGuide.md

 * `preferredLanguages` *(optional, `[defaultLanguage]` by default)*: The languages EpiLink will prioritize over others.
 When sending a DM to users for the first time, these are the languages that will be used, and the languages in the list will appear above all others in the language list sent by `e!lang`.
 This list must contain at least the default language. *(since version 0.5.0)*
 * `roles` *(optional, empty list `[]` by default)*: A list of [custom roles specifications](#discord-custom-roles-configuration).
 You can omit it if you do not use custom roles.
 * `servers`: A list of [server configurations](#discord-server-configuration).
 * `stickyRoles`: A list of EpiLink roles that the bot will *not* remove, even if it is determined that users should not have them.
 EpiLink will still be able to add them if necessary.
 This list applies to all servers.
-The same option also exists for individual servers. *(since version 0.6.0)*
+The same option also exists for individual servers. *(since version 0.6.0)* Since version 0.6.1, sticky roles are ignored for banned users (so banned users will lose *all* of their EpiLink roles).

 Depending on the situation, a server may or may not be *monitored*.
 A *monitored* server is one where EpiLink is actively managing authentication.